-5 Unusual Places to Spend in Ohio
+5 Unusual Places to Spend a Night in Ohio

 Make your overnight stay stand out by choosing a place where you can wake up and admire your surroundings.

 What’s a Rich Text element?

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.

 Static and dynamic content editing

 A rich text element can be used with static or dynamic content.
 For static content, just drop it into any page and begin editing.
 For dynamic content, add a rich text field to any collection and then connect a rich text element to that field in the settings panel.
 Voila!

 How to customize formatting for each rich text